fbpx

 • Day 01: Drive from Kathmandu to Dhunche (1966m.) which takes about eight hours driving.
 You head north out of Kathmandu driving through scenic foothills and ridgeline vistas to Dhunche.
 The first part of your drive up to Trishuli Bazaar is quite smooth.
 The path now moves along the gravel road.
 During the rainy season, the way it could be blocked sometimes due to landslides.
 Your drive from Kathmandu to the destination is to be made by either a local bus or land cruiser.

-• Day 02: Trek from Dhunche to Syabru Gaon (2581m.) which takes about five and half hours.
+• Day 02: Trek from Dhunche to Syabru Gaon (2581m.) which takes about five and a half hours.
 Trek to Syabru Gaon (6950ft, 2120m).
 The trek today is very leisurely through forests and terraced hill slopes.
 As you enter Syabru, you descend to the ridgeline that separates the Langtang Khola from the Trisuli River.
 Syabru is a beautiful village stretched out along the ridgeline.
 You will continue through the town to your campsite about fifteen minutes beyond on the slopes below the village.
 The sunset is spectacular; brilliantly backlighting the houses perched on the ridgeline above.
 From here you can enjoy the panoramic view of Langtang Lirung (7245m.), Tibetan Himal ranges, and so on.

 • Day 04: Trek from Lama Hotel to Langtang village (3430m.) via Ghore Tabela which takes about six hours.
 As you continue climbing there are occasional glimpses of Langtang Lirung between the trees.
 At Ghora Tabela [3000m], the trail emerges from the forest.
 While walking here, you can catch a glimpse of white monkeys and local birds.
 Once there was a Tibetan resettlement project here, but now it is a Nepalese army post though it has no permanent inhabitants.
 The trail continues to climb gently, and the valley widens, passing a few temporary settlements used by herders who bring their livestock to graze in the high pastures during the summer months.
-There is a monastery which we can visit shortly before arriving at the village of Langtang, the headquarters of the Langtang National Park.
+There is a monastery that we can visit shortly before arriving at the village of Langtang, the headquarters of the Langtang National Park.
 The houses of Langtang and its neighboring communities are of the flat-roofed Tibetan style, surrounded by stone walls enclosing fields of buckwheat, potatoes, wheat, turnips, and barley.

 • Day 05: Trek from Langtang Village to Kyangjin(3870m.) which takes about three hours.
 The trail climbs gradually through small villages and yak pastures as the valley opens out further and the views become more extensive, After crossing several small streams and moraines, the trail reaches the settlement at Kyangjin.
 Here there is a small monastery and a government-operated cheese factory.
 We should arrive at Kyangjin by lunchtime allowing time to acclimatize and explore the area.
 It is a dramatic setting, with snow-covered peaks surrounding us in all directions.
-At this point, you can enjoy the panoramic view of Dorje Larpa (6990m.), Langtang Ri (6370m.), Langtang Lirung (7245m.) and so on.
+At this point, you can enjoy the panoramic view of Dorje Larpa (6990m.), Langtang Ri (6370m.), Langtang Lirung (7245m.), and so on.

-• Day 06: Rest at Kyangjin Gompa for an excursion, hike up to Langtang glaciers and back to Kyangjin Gompa A day to rest and explore the area.
-You can visit the monastery and the cheese factory, walk up the moraine to see the spectacular ice faces and tumbling glaciers of Langtang Lirung or ascend Kyangjin Ri [4350m], directly behind the village, for a breath-taking panorama of the Langtang peaks.
+• Day 06: Rest at Kyangjin Gompa for an excursion, hike up to Langtang glaciers, and back to Kyangjin Gompa A day to rest and explore the area.
+You can visit the monastery and the cheese factory, walk up the moraine to see the spectacular ice faces and tumbling glaciers of Langtang Lirung, or ascend Kyangjin Ri [4350m], directly behind the village, for a breath-taking panorama of the Langtang peaks.

 • Day 07: Trek and climb up to Tserko Ri (5033m.) which takes about 5 hours to see the outstanding views of surrounding peaks and back to Kyangin Gompa

 • Day 08: Trek Kyanjing Gompa to Ngegang(4000m.) which takes about 5 hours.
 There you can not see any villages.
-The trail goes on ascending area covered with little natural vegetation.
+The trail goes on an ascending area covered with little natural vegetation.
 Since there are available no lodges, you need to camp.

 • Day 09: Trek Ngegang to Keldang (5106m.) via Ganja La (5100m.) which takes about 5 hours.
 This day is comparatively strenuous as you need to cross the Ganja La pass.
 On the Ganja La pass, you can find it covered with snowy ice most of the time throughout the year.
 You need to camp.

 • Day 10: Trek Keldang to Dukpu(4080m.) which takes about 5 and a half hours.
 Your camping site will be inside the forest.
-This day will be a long day walking along the ridge, grassland, very silent, well-camping views of Mountains.
+This day will be a long day walking along the ridge, grassland, and very silent, well-camping views of the Mountains.

 • Day 12: Trek from Tarkeghyang to Shermathang (2621m.) which takes about four hours.
 This day the trail is quite more accessible through the flat land with beautiful forests on the way.
 You trek on crossing some small streams on the road.
-There is situated a charming village on the half way to Shermathang.
-To add your joy, Shermathang is another pretty Sherpa village where you can visit many ancient monasteries.
+There is situated a charming village on the halfway to Shermathang.
+To add to your joy, Shermathang is another pretty Sherpa village where you can visit many ancient monasteries.
 There you can see the Jugal Himal range at the north face of Shermathang village.

 • Day 13: Trek from Shermathang to Melamchi Pul Bazaar (846m.) and it takes approximately two hours.
-The trail gradually descends all the way to Melamchi Pul Bazaar through meadows and cultivated fields.
+The trail gradually descends to Melamchi Pul Bazaar through meadows and cultivated fields.
 On the way, you come across several old villages with their particular tradition.
 Walking this day is quite pleasant with mountain views and interaction with local and friendly people.

 • Day 14: Drive from Melamchi Pul Bazaar to Kathmandu which takes about six hours.
 You travel through gravel and the Bumpy path up to Lamidanda, and then you follow the pitched road up to Kathmandu.